drahem/register-page-testing/README.txt

 ### testing scope :
-    - in scope : functions related to register process, 1- verifiy if all input fields meets the requirements 2- verify the verification email sent or not.
+    - in scope : functions related to register process, 1- verifiy if all input fields meets the requirements (first name - last name - email - phone - password) 2- verify the verification email sent or not.

     - out of scope : all non-functional tests -load and performance test- also UI test.